 NCF utilizes the accrual basis of accounting for recognizing revenue from Level 1 memberships, rental income, special events, and program service fees whereby income is recognized when earned.
 Revenue from program service fees and special events is recognized at a point in time when the goods or services are provided by NCF or the event is held.
-Revenue from Level 1 memberships and rental income is recognized over time in the period in which Note 1 - Summary of Significant Accounting Policies (Continued)

-the service is provided.
+Revenue from Level 1 memberships and rental income is recognized over time in the period in which the service is provided.
 Any payments received in advance from these sources of revenues are deferred and recognized in the period when the underlying performance obligation is satisfied.